willroberts/poeapi/README.md

 This example retrieves the current challenge league from the API and prints how much time it has remaining.

+#### listleaguerules

+This example retrieves all league rules from the API and prints their names and descriptions.

 #### ladderstats

 This example retrieves the ladder or leaderboard for a league, computes the